-The University Program in Catholic Thought provides a framework for students and faculty at the University of Chicago to investigate the Catholic intellectual tradition in all its integrity, encounter outstanding scholars, and pursue the integration of intellectual work and study with their Catholic faith through lectures, symposia, courses, half-day master classes, and colloquia.
+The University Program in Catholic Thought provides a framework for students and faculty at the University of Chicago and neighboring schools to investigate the Catholic intellectual tradition in all its integrity, encounter outstanding scholars, and pursue the integration of intellectual work and study with their Catholic faith through lectures, symposia, courses, half-day master classes, and colloquia.

 Catholic Social Thought

-The Lumen Christi Institute Program in Catholic Social Thought seeks to foster a tradition of reflection on Catholic Social Thought in America in order to address social, economic, and political problems facing both our national and global societies.
+The Lumen Christi Institute Program in Catholic Social Thought seeks to foster a tradition of reflection on Catholic Social Thought in America in order to address social, economic, and political problems facing our national and global societies.
 The program serves as a forum for debate and discussion among scholars, students, and civic leaders at the University of Chicago and internationally.